 Empower has won the recordkeeping portion of Apple Inc.'s 401(k) account.

-based 401(k) recordkeeper headed by Bob Reynolds wrested the $3.5 billion account of the Silicon Valley maker of iPads from The Charles Schwab Corp.
+The Denver, Colo.-based 401(k) recordkeeper wrestled the $3.5-billion account of the Silicon Valley maker of iPads from The Charles Schwab Corp.

 The San Francisco giant of retail investments and relative upstart in has been the recordkeeper for that Cupertino, Calif.-based plan sponsor and its 70,000 participants since 2010.